CIT85/files/w4_css.md

 ## 🎉 Congratulations

 You’ve completed your first css code-along for this class!

+Here is how I will grade:
+1. Were all commits done correctly and had associated coding: 60 points
+2. Were are notes includes: 40 points

 📤 Push your code to GitHub
 🔗 Submit your commit history URL for the `w4_css` folder